willbox858/CC-F22-Final-Projects/README.md

 The contents of the EW folder are functions provided by the professor to ensure that all students had functional cameras, transformation matricies, and projections matricies.

-The shader was written in OpenGL
+The shader itself was written in GLSL